 The Group trades in different markets and in local currencies that are different from its functional currency, as well as in third-party currencies, including mostly purchases in US dollars.
 Consequently, it faces transaction and translation exchange rate risks.
 The Group's exposure to changes in exchange rates of local currencies is substantially limited owing to the fixed EUR/BGN and EUR / BAM exchange rate maintained under the currency board systems operating in Bulgaria and Bosnia and Herzegovina, as well as by the adoption of the Euro as a National currency of Montenegro.
 Therefore, the total sales and profits generated in jurisdictions using or pegged to the Euro or BGN have the largest share in the consolidated results.
-The Group is exposed to translation currency risk in Serbia, Croatia, Albania and North Macedonia relative to the floating exchange rates of the local currencies.
+The Group is exposed to translation currency risk in the USA, Serbia, North Macedonia, Albania and Romania relative to the floating exchange rates of the local currencies.